Best Gym-Friendly Hair Routines (Sweat-Proof Without Daily Shampoo)

 Curly and coily hair

-Refresh curls with a water and leave-in conditioner mix, or a dedicated curl refresher spray, misted lightly through sections.
-Smooth in a small amount of curl cream or gel only where needed, then let hair air-dry or diffuse on low heat.
-Many people with these textures find that a true shampoo once or twice a week, plus co-washing or water rinses after other workouts, keeps curls defined without drying the scalp.
+Refresh with a light mist of water and leave-in conditioner or a curl refresher spray, then add a small amount of curl cream or gel only where definition needs help.
+Many people with these textures find that one or two true shampoo days per week, plus occasional co-washes or rinses, is enough to stay comfortable without over-drying the hair.

 Products that support a sweat-friendly routine